 Dr Benetos' research at The Alan Turing Institute focuses on audio data science, specifically towards advancing research on models, algorithms and practices for making sense of complex audio data in real-world multi-source environments.
+At the Turing he is member of the Turing Skills Group and the Humanities and Data Science and Robust Machine Learning special interest groups.
 His research covers two application domains: sound monitoring in urban & domestic environments and automatic analysis of music audio recordings in noisy environments.
 A major part of his Turing Fellowship will focus on shaping standards and policy for privacy-preserving audio analysis methods and on identifying ethical issues and implications related to access and (re-)use of audio data.